-Unpairing or Aligning a Bluetooth Device
+Unpairing a Bluetooth Device

 Some Bluetooth devices have multiple profiles.
-Profiles can include the ability to transmit your conversations, play music in stereo, or transfer files or other data.
+Profiles include the ability to transmit your conversations, play music in stereo, or transfer files or other data.

 You can select which profiles you want to use with your phone.
 You can also change the name of the Bluetooth device as it appears on your phone.

-- 1. On the Home screen, tap > to enter the Settings screen.
-Then, choose Wireless & networks > Bluetooth to turn Bluetooth on. - On the Bluetooth settings screen, tap next to the connected Bluetooth device which you are configuring. - 3.
-Enter a new name and tap OK to change the name, tap FORGET to unpair it.
+- 1. From the Bluetooth settings screen, tap the connected Bluetooth device which you are configuring. - 2.
+Tap FORGET to unpair it.